Wilderness Permit Conditions

 - Fishing is permitted with a valid California fishing license.
 All pertinent California state fishing regulations apply.

 - Fires are permitted with a wilderness permit in wilderness areas, unless otherwise noted.
 No additional fire permit is needed.
 However, fires are only allowed in existing fire rings, and prohibited above 9,600 feet in elevation (gas stoves are ok).
 Use dead and down wood only.
 Do not burn any trash, including toilet paper.

 - Motorized equipment is prohibited.

 No Camping Zones

 Camping in the Half Dome and Little Yosemite Valley area is permitted only in the Little Yosemite Valley Campground.
 Camping is not permitted between Yosemite Valley and Little Yosemite Valley.
-If you would like to camp in a dispersed Wilderness setting, you must be at least two miles beyond the Little Yosemite Valley campground (at or beyond Moraine Dome or beyond the Half Dome/John Muir Trail junction).
+If you would like to camp in a dispersed wilderness setting, you must camp beyond the Half Dome/John Muir Trail junction or beyond Moraine Dome (toward Merced Lake).
 Camping is not permitted on top of Half Dome or at Lost Lake.

 Frequently Asked Questions

 - Do I have to camp in designated campsites?

 No, in the vast majority of the park.
 Only at the five High Sierra Camps and in the Little Yosemite Valley area must you camp at a designated site.
 Otherwise you may camp anywhere you like, provided you follow all the regulations listed above.

 - Can I use a Sierra stove above 9,600 feet?